 The journey that Fliptrix has embarked was never expected but one he always believed in; a journey that has taken him to every corner of the globe as a performer, seen him clash horns with a near-endless list of like-minded producers and lyricists, but moreover, launch and champion the careers of countless artists who have shared in the HF movement from the very beginning and will to the end.

-If things were going well as as a soloist, then things began to go GREAT when Fliptrix teamed up with fellow HF artists Leaf Dog, Verb T and BVA to form The Four Owls.
+If things were going well as a solo artist, then things began to go great when Fliptrix teamed up with fellow HF artists Leaf Dog, Verb T and BVA to form The Four Owls.
 Their debut LP ’Nature’s Greatest Mystery’ captured the imagination of the tight-knit UK scene, but also catapulted their unique brand of boisterous boom bap across Europe and beyond.

 There is no question that ‘Nature’s Greatest Mystery’ was a defining release, and yet, their second outing ‘Natural Order’ (including the DJ Premier produced hit single ‘Think Twice’) flew straight to #1 in the iTunes chart cementing the legacy of the group within the annals of rap history.
 With an Australian headline tour but weeks away, it’s safe to say that their unique blend of masked mystery and timeless boom bap has captured the hearts of minds of thousands of hip hop heads the world over.

-In any downtime of late, Fliptrix has been busy working on his latest solo outing with acclaimed producer Illinformed.
-The relationship between the two is immediately recognisable on ‘Patterns Of Escapism’; Illinformed’s contemplative production alongside Fliptrix’s instantly recognisable existential eloquence are made for one another.
+In any downtime of late, Fliptrix continues to work on solo projects.
+When collaborating with acclaimed producer Illinformed, the relationship between the two is immediately recognisable on ‘Patterns Of Escapism’; Illinformed’s contemplative production alongside Fliptrix’s instantly recognisable existential eloquence are made for one another.
 As Fliptrix explains…

 “The music I make is all about the depths of self-exploration the heights of human consciousness.
 Even though the world can be ugly, I try to bring positive vibes…’

-If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘Patterns Of Escapism’ represents his most accomplished solo work to date.
+If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘INEXHALE’, represents an important milestone in his solo work to date.
 Why?
-Because everything he has done in music has trodden a very strategic path, an arc if you will, interlinked and interwoven, like a story, a six LP saga, each usurping the last, extending the tale.
+Because everything he has done in music has trodden a very strategic path, an arc if you will, interlinked and interwoven, like a story, each LP usurping the last, extending the tale.